Floer theory and flips: Broken curves

-\item {\rm (Broken curve)} A {\em broken curve} with $k$ levels is obtained from $k$ curves at a single level $C_1,\ldots,C_k$, where the first $C_1$ has only outgoing edges and the last only incoming edges, by gluing together the endpoints at infinity.
-The {\em combinatorial type} of a broken curve $C$ is the graph $\Gamma$ whose \begin{enumerate} \item vertices $\Ver(\Gamma)$ are irreducible components of the level curves $C_i$, together with the segments connecting the levels, and \item edges $\Edge(\Gamma)$ are boundary or interior nodes or joining points of the segments or incoming or outgoing markings or boundary markings. \end{enumerate} A broken curve is {\em stable} if the marked curve obtained by collapsing the intervals is stable. \item {\rm (Broken disk)} A broken disk is defined similarly to a broken curve but the first level $C_1$ is a disjoint union of treed disk and sphere components with segments attached, while the other pieces have surface parts that are spheres; furthermore, the combinatorial type is a tree. \end{enumerate} \end{definition}
+A {\em broken curve} with $k$ levels is obtained from $k$ curves at a single level $C_1,\lldots,C_k$ by gluing together the endpoints of the semi-infinite interior edges at infinity, as in Figure \ref{bdisk}.
+The {\em combinatorial type} of a broken curve $C$ is the graph $\Gamma$ obtained by gluing together the types $\Gamma_1,\ldots,\Gamma_k$ of the levels, with the partition into sub-graphs remembered.
+A broken disk $C$ is defined similarly to a broken curve but the first level $C_1$ of $C$ is a disjoint union of treed disk and sphere components with connected boundary and segments attached, while the other pieces have surface parts that are spheres; furthermore, the combinatorial type $\Gamma(C)$ is a tree.
+Weightings are defined as in Definition \ref{wdef}: each semi-infinite edge $e \in \Edge_{\rightarrow}(\Gamma(C))$ is assigned a weight $\rho(e) \in [0,\infty]$.
+A broken curve $C$ is {\em stable} if it has only finitely many automorphisms $\phi: C \to C$, except for automorphisms of infinite length segments $C_i \cong \R$ with one weighted end $e_- \in \mE(C)$ and one unweighted end $e_+ \in \mE$. \end{definition}

-From the description above one sees the following description into one and two-dimensional components: Each broken disk $C$ is the union of a surface part $S$, a tree part $T$ which further decomposes into segments $T_{\white}$ connecting boundary components of $C$ and segments $T_{\black}$ connecting interior points of $C$:

-Let $\ol{\M}_{n,m,k}$ denote the moduli space of stable weighted treed broken disks with $n$ boundary markings, $m$ interior markings and $k$ levels.
-The space $\ol{\M}_{n,m,k}$ is naturally a Hausdorff stratified space with a stratification by combinatorial type

-where $\cT_{n,m,k}$ denotes the set of possible combinatorial types.
-Each stratum fibers over a stratum in the moduli space of curves with boundary without tree parts, with fibers given by the possible assignments of lengths corresponding to nodes connecting curves at different levels.
-Note that the curve part of any broken curve has two kinds of nodes, those joining sublevels and those joining levels.

-For each combinatorial type $\Gamma$ of broken curve we denote by $\ol{\M}_\Gamma$ the closure of the moduli space $\M_\Gamma$ and by $\ol{\U}_\Gamma$ the universal broken (weighted, treed, stable) disk, whose fiber over $[C] \in \ol{\M}_\Gamma$ is isomorphic to $C$.
-We have a decomposition into curve and tree parts

-and a further decomposition of the tree parts into parts connected to the boundary of disk and those parts connecting to the interior of the curve:

-\subsection{Broken maps}
+\section{Broken maps}

 A broken map is a map from a broken curve into a broken symplectic manifold, defined as follows.